cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 ### videosCount

-With the `videosCount` field you can filter events an places by their number of videos.
+With the `videosCount` field you can filter events and places by their number of videos.

 **Applicable on endpoints**